ahurbanski/easy_ensembl_to_gene_symbol_hgnc_R/README.md

   a) an expression matrix file (where the ENSEMBL genes are in the FIRST column);

-  b) a simple list of ENSEMBL genes (ONE gene per line)
+  b) a simple list of ENSEMBL genes (ONE gene per line).

+IMPORTANT: Note that a gene will be removed from the final list if the given ENSEMBL gene id (ensembl_gene_id) does not have a corresponding HGCN symbol (hgnc_symbol).